ryancheley/dcus-2024/presentation/presentation.md

 -->

 # If you answered

+---

 # Yes

 ^ to one or more of the questions from before

 ---

+# You're in an error culture

+---

 # What can be done to fix it?

+---

+# Good news

 - IC
 - CTO